ilrWebServices/ilr-drupal-core/README.md

 This places Drupal's root directory at %webroot%/ilrdrupal/docroot.

-> **Note:** throughout these instructions, I'm assuming that you're running the terminal-based commands
+> **Note:** These instructions assume that you're running the terminal-based commands
 > while logged into your virtual server via an SSH session.
 Since Vagrant mirrors the /var/www/ directory
 > in a directory on your local machine - e.g., c:\vagrant-files\www, you could also do these commands there from a command prompt.